CCBDA-UPC/Assignments-2020/Lab06.md

 ### Create an auto scalling group

-1. Create **Launch Configuration** using the AMI that you created before.
+1. Create a **Launch Configuration** using the AMI that you created before.
 Name it `web-server-auto-scaling-configuration` and attach the `web-sg` security group that you created before.
     <p align="center"><img src="./images/Lab06-LoadBalancer.png" alt="Auto scalling group" title="Auto scalling group"/></p>
     <p align="center"><img src="./images/Lab06-AutoScalingGroup.png" alt="Auto scalling group" title="Auto scalling group"/></p>

 2. Create an **Auto Scaling Group** named `web-server-auto-scaling-group`.
-Start with 2 instances in a VPC (do not use EC-2 classic as Network option).
+Start with 2 instances in a VPC.
 Add all the availability zones that you were using before.

 3. Select the *Keep this group at its initial size* option.
+Optionally you may want to create a scale-in and scale-out policy, but do that once you've verified that this simpler policy (no auto-scaling) works correctly.

 4. Add notifications to your e-mail via an SNS topic.